bennycheung/bennycheung.github.io/_posts/2023-02-22-create-personal-animated-ai-avatar.md

 - Social media: An AI avatar can serve as a unique and eye-catching profile picture on social media platforms.
 - Virtual assistants: We could create an avatar to serve as a virtual assistant, which could respond to voice commands and help user with tasks such as scheduling appointments or customer supports.

 In this article, we will walk through the process of creating a personal AI avatar using bleeding edge AI tools, such as Stable Diffusion, ChatGPT, ElevenLabs, and D-ID.
+Subsequently, we also looked at the data models and class structures required to create an animated chatbot system, and how user input is processed and classified to generate appropriate responses.

 ![Animated AI Avartar Creation Process]({{ site.baseurl }}images/create-personal-animated-ai-avatar/Avatar_AI_Animation_Process.jpg)
 *Figure.
 Illustrated the animated AI avatar creation workflow.
 (1) Generating avatar picture using Stable Diffusion (2) Generating text using ChatGPT (3) Generating a voice using ElevenLabs (4) Combining your avatar picture and generated voice using D-ID.*